These rules apply to each participating group/production team.

 Below are the Filmmaking Rules.
 Be sure to also read the official Competition Rules.

-The 48 Hour Global Film Challenge competition period begins Friday, May 21 at 7:00pm and ends on Sunday, May 23 at 7:30pm.
-All times are referenced to each participant’s local time zone.
+The 48 Hour Film Project will occur between Friday, April 29 at 7:00pm and Sunday, May 1 at 7:30pm.
 This is the Official Time Period.

 B. Creative Process